-NOTE 4 - DISCONTINUED OPERATIONS
+NOTE 5 - DISCONTINUED OPERATIONS

-On March 31, 2018, the Company completed the sale of its RTM Businesses in Belgium, Europe (excluding Belgium) and Asia Pacific in separate transactions to Value Plus NV, Morgan Philips Group S.A., and Apache Group Holdings Pty Limited, respectively (the "Sale Transaction").
+On March 31, 2018, the Company completed the sale of its Recruitment and Talent Management ("RTM") businesses in Belgium, Europe (excluding Belgium), and Asia Pacific ("APAC") in separate transactions to Value Plus NV, Morgan Philips Group S.A., and Apache Group Holdings Pty Limited, respectively.
 The gross proceeds from the sale were \$38,960.
 In addition, \$17,626 of debt was assumed by the buyers.
+The RTM businesses met the criteria for discontinued operations set forth in ASC 205.